College of Education, Health and Society

 Student teachers are participants in all phases of the school program.
 They teach classes, organize and direct extracurricular activities, attend faculty meetings, and participate in other school functions.

 Placements are in the Miami University designated geographic area in southwestern Ohio.
 Student teachers are required to make their own transportation arrangements, including costs.
 Students must manage their financial obligations so as to avoid outside involvement during this assignment and curtail other campus responsibilities so they do not interfere with the supervised teaching assignment.
-Students must provide proof of a criminal background check before beginning student teaching.
-Placement arrangements cannot be completed until the background check has been received.
+Students must have a valid Ohio BCI & I and FBI criminal background check on file in the Student Teaching Office before beginning student teaching.
+Students cannot begin student teaching until the background checks have bee received.

-Student teaching application forms are available on-line.
-Forms must be filled out and returned to the student teaching office by January prior to the student teaching year.
+Student teaching application forms are e-mailed to students who are eligible to for student teaching.
+Applications must be filled out and returned to the student teaching office by the due date noted on the form.

 Office of Student Teaching and Field Placement